12Ruan07/CMPG-323-Project-5---33733074/README.md

 On opening the report, the following three pages will be available for viewing: High-level Metrics, Device Monitoring, and Device Registration.
 Please refer to the rest of the document for more information on each page as well as the use of filtering.

+*High-Level Metrics:*
+This page is all about showing the most important data needed.
+1. The key influencer visual describe how time affects a devices status The rest of the visuals are self explanitory and require no explenation.

 *Device Monitoring:*
 This page is all about monitoring the devices with the following three visualizations: